aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 This is a community of people that study strategy or are interested in strategy.
 I trust that you will exercise sound judgement and discretion and do the following:

 1. *Think about me*.
 No one is paying me to do this, and as an academic (who just got recently married) I have a lot of other competing demands.
-So think of how what you do might impact me in view of those limitations.
+So think of how what you do might impact me in view of those limitations :)
 2. *Think about group members who work for the government/military/intel services/etc*.
 There is a reason why many of my friends' online writings come appended with a lengthy disclaimer about their opinions not necessarily being those of DoD/IC/their mom/etc. Some of the people in the group will have limitations in what they can say and how they can say it, and we can only get their man-or-woman-in-the-arena insights if we respect those limitations.
 3. *Think about people that might otherwise not participate in these discussions*.
 Strategy transcends disciplines and communities.
 Carl von Clausewitz got some of his best ideas from physics.
 John Boyd studied everything from cognitive science to epistemology.
 Make it easier, not harder, for people that aren't a part of the usual crowd to participate in strategy discussions.